adriano-fonseca/PlayXmlParsers/README.md

 With this usually you read files because it is much more efficient in consume memory terms.

-# JaxB - Its a good option when you want populate your POJOS or create XML from your POJOS
+# JaxB -  Java Architecture for XML Binding

+Its a good option when you want populate your POJOS or create XML from your POJOS